GitRavioli/GitRavioli/README.md

 # 💫 About Me:
-I’m an introverted, intentional builder who loves creating tools that simplify life and support personal growth.
-I build cozy, functional apps like DivvyUp, a minimalist ADHD-friendly budget tracker, and LifeHub, a personal life dashboard.<br><br>I enjoy crafting projects in Python and Kotlin, experimenting with PWA and desktop apps, and turning small ideas into practical, usable solutions.
-My work reflects a focus on flow, clarity, and quiet creativity rather than flashy trends.
+I’m an introverted, intentional creator who loves building tools that make life simpler and support personal growth.
+I develop cozy, practical apps like DivvyUp, a minimalist ADHD-friendly budget tracker, and LifeHub, a personal life utility for managing books, journaling thoughts, tracking finances, and more.<br><br>I enjoy bringing projects to life with Python and Kotlin, exploring PWA and desktop app development, and turning small ideas into functional, meaningful solutions.
+My work focuses on flow, clarity, and quiet creativity rather than flashy popular trends.

 # 💻 Tech Stack: